amypeniston/explain-it-slowly/README.md

 **How do I deal with "hurry up and wait" clients?**

-**How do I respond to a meeting invitation when a simple email would suffice?**
+**How do I respond to a request to meet when a simple email or phone call would suffice?**

 **How do I explain why my work costs as much as it does?**